erlage/rad/README.md

 ## HTML widgets

-HTML widgets are not 'just HTML'.
 There are two important characteristics of HTML widgets that we'd like to talk about:

 ### 1. HTML widgets are composable